kago1988/cloud-native-software-acronyms/README.md

 SaaS = Software as a service
 IaaS = Infrastructure as a service
 PaaS = Platform as a service
-Azure ad tenant = "A tenant represents an organization.
-It's a dedicated instance of Azure AD that an organization or app developer receives at the beginning of a relationship with Microsoft"
+Azure AD tenant = "A tenant represents an organization.
+It's a dedicated instance of Azure AD that an organization or app developer receives at the beginning of a relationship with Microsoft.
+A tenant has to join her device with Azure AD"
 ```